salmedina/CriticalTweetsClassifier/README.md

 # Critical Tweets Classifier

-This project is a work on detecting critical tweets that talk about emerging crisis.
-We use a domain-adaptation technique between different events, by re-constructing our representation space based on a set of adversaries.
+This project is a work on detecting tweets that require an action from first responders or the government during an emerging crisis, such as a natural disaster or an attack.
+We use a domain-adaptation technique between different events, by adversarially training a classifier removing the importance on the event per se, allowing the trained model to focus on the criticality of the tweet.

 ### Data